ljessendk/bazel-avr-crossplatform/README.md

 ### Example 2

-Uses 'rules_meta' to define static wrapper rules for each platform+rule combination.

-### Example 3

 Defines wrapper rules for existing rules.
 The new wrapper rules accepts a 'platforms' argument.

+### Example 3

+Defines wrapper rules for existign rules.
+One wrapper rule pr. platform+rule combination.